cfpb/design-system/docs/components/links.md

               {% include icons/right.svg %}
           </a>
         variation_description: A grey background is added on small screens.
-    variation_group_description: '"Jump links” are standalone links that respond to small screens by converting to full block links that have a finger-friendly touch area.
-Reduce screen size to see these in action.'
+    variation_group_description: Jump links are standalone links that respond to small screens by converting to full block links that have a finger-friendly touch area.
+Reduce screen size to see these in action.
   - variations:
       - variation_code_snippet: >-
           <h2>Header 2 containing <a href="#">a link</a></h2>